-Experts suggest that flax seeds should either be bought in ground form or ground before consumption.
-Eating them whole may often not provide you with their health benefits as the seeds sometimes pass through the digestive tract undigested.
-A tablespoon of flax seeds a day is enough to meet your essential daily nutritional requirement.
+According to experts, flax seeds should either be bought in ground form or ground before consumption.
+Eating them whole increases the possibility of them passing through the digestive tract undigested.
+One tablespoon of flax seeds per day is enough to meet your daily nutritional requirement.
 Here are five reasons to make flax seeds a part of your daily diet.

-How can you consume flax seeds?
-Add them to cereal, soups, yogurt, French toast, cookies, smoothies – anything for a little extra crunch.
+You can add these seeds to cereal, soups, yogurt, French toast, cookies, smoothies, for extra crunch.

 Comments will be approved before showing up.